a1b10/cl-xlsx/README.md

 ```
 - Only numbers are currently correctly parsed into numbers.
 All other cell values are returned as strings.

-We suggest you to write your own functions to distinguish different formats (e.g. dates) and to write your own transformation functions of e.g. the dates.
+We suggest you to write your own functions to distinguish different formats (e.g. dates) and to write your own transformation functions for them (e.g. function to recognize date-strings and converter functions to your date-representation of choice).

 ## Retrieve only sheet names